skip to content

 Joining a research group

 A career in life sciences research can be extremely rich and rewarding.
 However, you might find it difficult to imagine what it would be like to be part of a research institute.
-Your summer period of research at SLCU will give you an opportunity to find out what it is like to be in a research institute.
+Your summer research project will give you an opportunity to find out what it is like to be in a research institute.

 You will:

-• Join one of SLCU's research groups and carry out an original research project alongside SLCU scientists with full access to all our research facilities.
+• Join one of our research groups and carry out an original research project alongside our scientists with full access to all our research facilities.

 • Be under the supervision of a postdoctoral or PhD researcher and be fully embedded within the research group, participate in lab meetings, attend seminars, read research papers, write a research report, present your results to your lab colleagues, and participate in social and other events.